 This diagram from Radium Engineering shows their AOS in action.

-The Catch Can catches and keeps.
+A catch can catches and holds.
 Because of this, it will need to be drained regularly.
-Usually this needs to be done every oil change, but it is wise to check it periodically anyways to be sure.
-The contents of the Catch Can will also help reveal how your engine is doing.
-If it fills up quickly, this can be a warning sign to larger issues.
-Since the Catch Can doesn’t let its contents drain back into the pan, you don’t have to worry about oil contamination.
+It's usually a good practice to check it while doing oil changes.
+In theory, it shouldn't be holding a ton if you're checking it at oil change intervals.
+A super healthy engine doesn't have a ton of blow-by contaminants.
+With that said, the contents of the catch can might help reveal how your engine is doing.
+If it fills up quickly and/or with severely dirty material, this can be a warning sign to larger issues.
+Since the catch can doesn’t let its contents drain back into the pan, you don’t have to worry about oil contamination.

-This diagram from Radiaum Engineering shows their dual catch can setup in action.
+This diagram from Radium Engineering shows their dual catch can setup in action.

-Catch Cans allow the PCV system to continue functioning exactly as stock since they simply intersect the points from the crankcase back to the intake tract.
-However, to maintain this factory like operation, you do usually need to run two separate cans.
+Catch cans allow the PCV system to continue functioning exactly as stock since they simply intersect the points from the crankcase back to the intake tract.
+However, to maintain this factory like operation, you will need to run two separate cans.
 One for the valve covers, and one for the PCV system as this will maintain the OE designed flow through the crankcase.

 Going back to the original question, again, this is an optional modification and technically not needed to operate a high performance car.
 But if the point of a build is to perform, this could be considered paramount in achieving a higher level of performance both immediately and from a reliability standpoint.
 You will almost never see a well built race car in the pits without this functionality.